gem5-X/gem5-X-NMC/README.md

 #### General simulation

-After having rebuilt the docker image, run the docker in the first terminal as explained above and run in that terminal the following script:
+After having rebuilt the docker image, run the docker in the first terminal as explained above and there run the following script:

 ```
 sh gem5-x-nmc/scripts/launch/docker_launch.sh <simulation_name>